 After the entire immigration procedure has been completed, the rental agreement has been signed and the applicant has arrived in Switzerland, it is necessary to announce the local authorities and register for taxation with the Tax Administration.
 We remind foreign citizens that Switzerland is made of 26 cantons and they can move to any of these.
 This is also where registration with the national authorities must take place.

 Since these matters need to be considered as soon as possible, our post-immigration services do just that: help you meet all the requirements a lawful resident complies with.
+If you want to relocate to Switzerland, our team of lawyers can help you.

 In the case of temporary residence permit holders, when the time comes, renewal support can be provided.
 Our immigration lawyers will also help residents to bring family members to Switzerland.